savan1304/Find-My-Lease/README.md

 Edit (U) operation in firestore: Re-using Post a listing screen when navigated from 'Edit' option in 'My posted listings' screen.
 ![Screenshot_20240807_221947_Expo Go](https://github.com/user-attachments/assets/40d70537-6150-4113-8a86-a8a24c11ed2d)

-My Posted listings screen.
+'My Posted listings' screen.
 Fetching listings from firebase (Read (R) operation).
 Option to Edit(U) will redirect to Post a listing since we are re-using it.
 Option to Delete (D) deletes the listing from firestore.
 ![Screenshot_20240807_222014_Expo Go](https://github.com/user-attachments/assets/e24db69c-2053-4dad-a0d4-b03f76c202a8)